Crayon Shin-chan: Very Tasty! B-class Gourmet Survival!!: Overview

+The film's main plot centres on the competition in Japan's restaurant industry between "A-class gourmet" and "B-class gourmet".
+In Japan, B-class gourmet refers to cheap but classic popular street food inspired by B movie from the United States, in contrast to A-class gourmet fine dining.
+Masakazu Hashimoto, director of the film, admits that the plot is about a ideological conflict in food consumption, while he tried to balance the conflict by installing the antagonist's childhood experience.

 Plot

 In the story, Shin-chan and the Kasukabe Defence Group members were supposed to go to the B-class Gourmet Carnival.
 Just then, a mysterious person asked Shin-chan to deliver a sauce to the carnival.
 But that sauce was the only legendary sauce which could save B-class gourmet, which would otherwise get eradicated if fallen into the evil hands, and only A-class gourmet would remain.
 Will the mischievous kindergartener Shin-chan and his friends really be able to deliver the sauce safely to the carnival and save the world's B-grade cuisine?

-(NOTE: In relation to gourmet, the Japanese word "bakauma バカうまっ" is a slang term for "very tasty".
-It does not mean "stupid horse" in this context.)

-The theme of the movie is slightly similar to the 2003 movie: Crayon Shin-chan: The Storm Called: Yakiniku Road of Honor.

-Story

-One morning, it was said in the TV news that a B-class gourmet carnival is being held in Kasukabe city.

-Shinnosuke does want to go there and eat yakisoba (roasted soba, one of the Japanese noodles, with meat and vegetables), which Action Kamen ate cooked by master of sauce Ken (sauce's ken) in the TV news.
-But Hiroshi had to go to work and Misae had to take Himawari to the hospital to get her the vaccination.
-Shinnosuke was disappointed.

-In the kindergarten, Nene-chan was excitedly talking about her visit to the carnival with her family last weekend.

-On hearing this, Shinnosuke became more eager to go there.
-So, he suggested that only they (Shinchan, Nene, Masao, Bo, Kazama) will go alone secretly, without their parents.

-But then, the B-class gourmet carnival was being taken over by the mysterious organization called A-class gourmet organization.